 For the lomo saltado

-- 1 kg sirloin / filet of beef clean without membranes and large chunks of fat.
-Cut in medium-sized squares or strips.
+- 1 kg tenderloin/filet of beef clean, without membranes and large chunks of fat.
+Cut in medium-sized cubes.

-- 100 ml white wine vinegar or sherry vinegar
+- 80 ml white wine vinegar or apple cider vinegar or sherry vinegar

 - 2 tomatoes deseeded and cut in strips